sanskritigupta312-jpg/Typing-Test/README.md

 # Typing-Test

-This is a simple Tic Tac Toe Game website.
+This is a simple Typing Test website.

 it is made by HTML, CSS, JAVASCRIPT.